you're reading:

 Back to Appearance > Menus: delete the additional character from the Navigation Labels, click Save Menu.

+g.
 Tabs with hover-over text

-Revert to regular top menu
+h.
+Revert to the regular top menu of the theme

+i.
 Display no top menu at all

 Please don’t paste code in comments – see comment guidelines.